Noah Brown (American football): 2017 season

 Brown was selected by the Dallas Cowboys in the seventh round (239th overall) of the 2017 NFL draft.
 He was the 31st wide receiver drafted in 2017, and the second wide receiver selected by the Cowboys after North Carolina's Ryan Switzer.
 Cowboys' owner Jerry Jones stated that running back Ezekiel Elliott was one of the main reasons they drafted Brown, after Elliott continually advocated for his former Ohio State teammate.
 On May 11, 2017, the Cowboys signed Brown to a four-year, $2.47 million contract that included a signing bonus of $71,938.

 Throughout training camp, Brown competed for a roster spot as the fifth or sixth wide receiver on the Cowboys' depth chart against Brice Butler, Lucky Whitehead, Andy Jones, and Lance Lenoir.
 Head coach Jason Garrett named Brown the sixth wide receiver on the Cowboys' depth chart, behind Dez Bryant, Terrance Williams, Cole Beasley, Butler, and Switzer.

-He made his professional regular season debut in the Cowboys' Week 2 loss of 42–17 at the Denver Broncos.
-The following week, he made his first career reception during the Cowboys' 28–17 victory at the Arizona Cardinals.
+Brown made his professional regular season debut in the Cowboys' Week 2 42–17 road loss to the Denver Broncos.
+The following week, he made his first career reception in the 28–17 road victory over the Arizona Cardinals.
 His reception came off a pass by quarterback Dak Prescott and he gained 13 yards before being tackled by Tyrann Mathieu.
 On November 19, Brown caught a pass for a season-long 14 yards during a 37–9 loss to the Philadelphia Eagles.

 His contributions came from blocking downfield for the running game and on special teams, where he used his 6–2, 225-pound frame to his advantage.
 In Week 16, his blocking ability secured his first career start in the Cowboys' 21–12 loss to the Seattle Seahawks, as the offense opened with 3 receivers.
 He finished his rookie season with four receptions for 33 receiving yards in 13 games with one start.
 He was declared inactive in 3 contests.